BACHELOR OF BUSINESS ADMINISTRATION IN HEALTHCARE ADMINISTRATION (BBAHCA)

 - Demonstrate the proper use of effective oral and written communication and professional presentations.

-- Explain the importance of leadership, organizational culture and human relationships in organizations.
+- Explain the importance of leadership, organizational culture and human relationships in a healthcare organization.

-- Identify and analyze managerial and organizational information needs and use appropriate information technologies to assist in business decision making.
+- Identify and analyze managerial and organizational information needs and use appropriate information technologies to assist in business decision making within a healthcare environment.

 - Apply quantitative and qualitative skills for solving business problems and appreciate the value of statistical techniques and information technologies in business decision making.

-- Apply principles of planning, organizing, and leading business operations.
+- Apply principles of planning, organizing, and leading healthcare operations.

-- Explain the importance of integrity and professional ethics in business settings.
+- Explain the importance of integrity and professional ethics as applied within a healthcare setting.

 - Design, develop, and implement strategies that enhance the marketing of products and services.